Fenchel-Young Variational Learning: INTRODUCTION

-As reviewed in the next section, \citet{Zellner1988} rediscovers the fact that the Bayesian posterior is the solution of an unconstrained optimization/variational problem over the space of distributions where the objective function(al) is the expected log-likelihood plus the Kullback-Leibler divergence (KLD) from the prior \citep{donsker1975asymptotic, csiszar1975divergence}.
-The KLD term in the variational formulation of posterior inference is equivalent to a maximum entropy regularizer that favors posteriors with high Shannon entropy \citep{Jordan1999}, giving a privileged position to exponential families in this context \citep{Grunwald_Dawid}, following from the well-known fact that these are maximum Shannon entropy distributions, under expectation constraints.
+In this paper, we propose a new framework called \textit{Fenchel-Young variational inference} (FYVI) which addresses this problem, and provides new generalized notions of FY free energy, FY evidence, FY evidence lower bound, and FY posterior.
+FYVI generalizes the formulations of \citep{knoblauch2022optimization,JMLR:v24:22-0291}, leading to a strictly larger class of statistical families which include generalized posteriors with limited (sparse) support, as well as heavy-tailed posteriors.
+A key property of the new framework is that it couples tightly the variational family to the variational objective, which we argue is the right modeling that leads to natural generalizations of existing algorithms to general posterior forms.
+This is where FYVI departs from \citet{knoblauch2022optimization} who analyze arbitrary combinations of divergences, losses, and exponential variational families, and generalizes the modeling of \citet{JMLR:v24:22-0291} who are restricted to KLD and exponential families.

-If instead of the KLD, we use FY losses induced by Tsallis entropies, the corresponding generalized posteriors belong to deformed exponential families, which, unlike standard exponential families, may have variable support.
-Whereas \citet{knoblauch2022optimization} analyze arbitrary combinations of divergences, losses, and exponential variational families, we show that when using FY losses based on Tsallis entropies, the variational family cannot be chosen independently of the divergence; in fact, it is determined by it.
+The starting point for our new FYVI framework is the fact that the Bayesian posterior is the solution of an optimization over probability distributions where the objective is the expected log-likelihood plus the Kullback-Leibler divergence of a variational posterior from the prior \citep{donsker1975asymptotic, csiszar1975divergence,Zellner1988}.
+The KLD formulation is equivalent to a maximum entropy problem that favors posteriors with high Shannon entropy \citep{Jordan1999}, giving a privileged position to exponential families~\citep{Grunwald_Dawid}, following from the well-known fact that these are maximum Shannon entropy distributions under linear expectation constraints.
+The main idea of FYVI is to consider alternative optimality criteria that exploit the class of Fenchel-Young (FY) expressions \citep{Blondel2020, martins2022sparse} and thereby extend the variational formulations of generalized posterior inference~\citep{bissiri2016general,knoblauch2022optimization,JMLR:v24:22-0291}.
+We remark that while Fenchel-Young losses have been used in the past for empirical risk minimization and discriminative learning~\citep{Blondel2020, martins2022sparse}, our FYVI framework is \emph{radically different}, as it uses FY for generalized Bayesian learning.